couchbase-examples/atlas-device-sdk-cblite-compare/README.md

 ### Geospatial Types
 In the Atlas SDK, Geospatial data, or "geodata", specifies points and geometric objects on the Earth's surface.

 Couchbase Lite has no direct feature or support for Geospatial data types.
-A developer would need to write custom code to handle any geospatial calculations such as querying the database for all documents from a certain distance of a given Geospatial location.
+A developer would need to write custom code to handle any geospatial calculations or look into 3rd party packages.

 ### Property Annotations
 In Realm, property annotations play a critical role in defining the schema of objects.
 These annotations specify how objects should be stored in the database, including details on which fields are indexed, thereby enhancing query performance and ensuring data integrity.